 Early voice agent demos invent slot times.
 The model "hallucinates" availability that does not exist on the calendar.
 Patients are told they have a Wednesday 3 PM appointment when there is no Wednesday 3 PM slot in the system.
 We solved this with safety checks that validate every reply before the patient hears it.

 The first time we tested with a returning patient, the agent asked for their name and phone all over again.
 Frustrating.
 We fixed it.
-Now the agent silently looks up the patient by phone number on every call — if they exist, it greets them by name and skips the data capture.
+Now the agent silently looks up the patient by phone number on every call.
+If they exist, it greets them by name and skips the data capture.

 No vendor lock-in.
 No per-call markup.
 The clinic owns the code, the database, and the patient records.
 Off-the-shelf voice agents charge dollars per call; this stack runs on cents.